saratkumar17mss040/Coding-challenges/README.md

 21.Write a javaScript program to count the number of values in a range in a given Array.- noOfvaluesInaRange.js

-22.Write a javaScript program to convert two columns of a object to a named Array -nestedObjectToArray.js
+22.Write a javaScript program to convert two columns of a object to a named Array. -nestedObjectToArray.js

 23.Write a javaScript program to create an Array and find the length and the dimension of the Array. -findDimension.js